 Little Oliver’s is recognised by Responsible Tourism Tanzania for integrating its working culture and daily operations into a sustainable and responsible management approach.
 Systems are in place to monitor and direct operations.
 All employees understand the triple bottom line, which forms the core of the company culture.
 Little Oliver’s is also recognised by Fair Trade Tourism which benchmarks responsible tourism standards across the continent.

-Little Oliver’s Camp rates include: Full board accommodation, all drinks (except champagne, cellar wines, premium brand spirits), laundry service, scheduled open vehicle game drives, guided walking safaris, night game drives, transfers to/from Kuro airstrip.
+Rates include: Full board accommodation, all house drinks (except champagne), TANAPA walking fees (subject to change) laundry service, scheduled open vehicle game drives, guided walking safaris, night game drives, transfers to/from Kuro airstrip

-Rates below exclude: Any applicable park/conservancy fees, any applicable camping/concession fees, and conservation charge, totalling approximately US$ 110 per person per night.
-Fly camping (US$ 205 per person – subject to change in government fees).
-Champagne, cellar wines, premium brand spirits, transfers other than to/from nearest airstrip, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of personal nature, additional lunch (picnic or in house) US$ 25pp.
+Rates below exclude: Park fees, concession fees and other fees specified in the above table, fly camping ($205 per person – subject to change in government fees), transfers other than to/from nearest airstrip, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of personal nature, additional lunch (picnic or in-house) $25pp

 Rates below are per person, per night based on 2 people sharing: